This information describes the symptoms, diagnosis, and treatment of vocal cord paralysis.

-- Voice that is hoarse, weak, or lost completely.
+- Hoarse, weak, or lost voice.

 - Shortness of breath during exercise.

-Your doctor may also recommend that you get imaging procedures.
-These may include magnetic resonance imaging (MRI), a computed tomography (CT) scan, or a positron emission tomography (PET) scan.
+Your doctor may also recommend that you have imaging tests.
+This can help find out what caused the paralysis.
+These imaging tests may include magnetic resonance imaging (MRI) scan, a computed tomography (CT) scan, or a positron emission tomography (PET) scan.

 Voice therapy uses exercises to strengthen your vocal cords.
-It teaches you how use your moving vocal cord to make up for your paralyzed vocal cord.
+It teaches you how to use your moving vocal cord to make up for your paralyzed vocal cord.

 The injection can be done with a local anesthetic (medication that numbs an area of your body) in your doctor’s office.
-You will make sounds while your doctor listens to the quality of your voice and looks at your vocal cords using an endoscope.
+You will make sounds while your doctor listens to your voice and looks at your vocal cords using an endoscope.

 After the injection, you will need to be monitored in the clinic for about 30 minutes to make sure you have no problems.

-After your procedure:
+After your injection

 - Do not eat or drink anything for 2 hours.
 You will need this time for your anesthesia to wear off.

 You will stay in the hospital overnight after your surgery.
-There is a small risk of infection and swelling, which can lead to respiratory problems.
+There’s a small risk of infection and swelling.
+This can lead to respiratory (breathing) problems.
 You may get antibiotics to help lower the risk of infection.
-If you have swelling, you will be given steroids.
+If you have swelling, you’ll be given steroids (medications that may help to reduce the swelling).
 Your doctor and nurse will give you more details, if needed.

-- Trouble breathing
+- You have trouble breathing

-- Shortness of breath
+- You have shortness of breath

-- Noisy breathing
+- You have noisy breathing

-- More problems with swallowing
+- You have more problems with swallowing